TE ARA KAKARIKI EVENTS

 |15||Covid 19||L||Advise people to stay home if sick.

-Use Contact tracing, have masks and disposable gloves available.
+Have masks and disposable gloves available.

 Have extra hand sanitizer and hand washing facilities